ibm-cloud-docs/assistant/deploy-integration-add.md

 1. Go to the Integrations section.

-    **Why do I have *Preview link* and *Web chat* integrations?** These integrations are provisioned for you automatically (unless you choose not to enable them).
+    **Why do I have *Preview* and *Web chat* integrations?** These integrations are provisioned and added automatically to your first assistant only.

-    The preview link embeds your assistant as a simple chat widget in an IBM-branded web page where you can test your assistant.
+    The preview embeds your assistant as a simple chat widget in an IBM-branded web page where you can test your assistant.

     The web chat is a chat window that you can embed in one or more pages on your website to share your assistant with your customers.